melug/piper/README.md

     download_and_parse_html = Download() | ContentTypeFilter("text/html") | ParseHtml()

-The newly built `download_and_parse_html` command downloads the given request and filters based content type header.
-In this case, header should be "text/html" then at last it parses html then saves it.
+The newly built `download_and_parse_html` command downloads the given request and filters the resources which has content-type of text/html.
+At the end, parse the responses.

-Real adventure doesn't end there.
-You use this command with combination other processors again.
-For example:
+As we had mentioned before piper supports combining existing commands.
+For example you can use previous command to create another one:

     from piper.html import ExtractElement

     download_new_links = download_and_parse_html | ExtractElement("a") | download_and_parse_html

-This new command uses previous command's result to extract links and then downloads those new pages and parses.
+This `download_new_links` extends `download_and_parse_html` by going one more step deeper.
 See [examples](https://github.com/melug/piper/tree/master/examples).

 ## Installation